|Monday, 11 March 2013|

 The MAA has upgraded the functionality of its Green Slip Calculator.

-The Calculator now also provides greenslip prices for vehicles where the owner wants to claim an input tax credit for GST.
+The MAA's calculator now also provides greenslip prices for vehicles where the owner wants to claim an input tax credit for GST.

 A good addition to the service.